Queensland Rural Debt Survey

 About the report

-Overtime, farmers and rural enterprises have financed debt through commercial credit providers, principally by the major trading banks and lending institutions including QRIDA.
-Rural businesses operate in a dynamic environment and debt levels continue to be impacted by many factors such as markets and weather.
+Over time, farmers and rural enterprises have financed debt through commercial credit providers, principally by the major trading banks and lending institutions including QRIDA.
+Rural businesses operate in a dynamic environment and debt levels continue to be impacted by many factors such as asset price, markets and weather.

 Legislation passed by the Queensland Parliament on 22 March 2017 requires QRIDA to undertake a rural debt survey in Queensland for the period January 2012 to December 2017, and subsequently every two years thereafter, subject to the establishment of a national rural debt survey.